 Academic Affairs (AA) deals with the organization of academic life at ISTA and coordinates the quality control of research at the Institute.
 It administers the entire recruitment process for Professors and Assistant Professors.
-Likewise, AA coordinates meetings of the Scientific Board, the Professorial Committee as well as institute, area and tenure evaluations.
+Likewise, AA coordinates meetings of the Professorial Committee as well as area and tenure evaluations.
 The organization of the Graduate School with all its courses, the admission process of students, student affairs and the development of rules and procedures of the PhD program are further important tasks within AA.
 In addition, AA coordinates the employment process of staff scientists, postdocs and students and supports visiting scientists who stay longer than three weeks at ISTA.

 Barbara Abraham (Head): ext.
 1020 email@example.com

 The main duties of the campus services team at ISTA is to manage the apartments on campus, the guesthouse rooms, the café/pub and act as link to the management company of the cafeteria (SV Österreich GmbH) and the childcare center (Kidspoint GmbH).
 The administration of the childcare places for the daycare and kindergarten groups at the childcare center “Froschkönig” as well as the coordination of the ISTA shuttle bus, the reception desks, the cleaning of all buildings on campus as well as the administration of the fitness center, sports ground and tennis courts are additional tasks.

 Communications & Events support the managing team, the scientists, and the administration in any kind of public relations and public affairs, maintaining contacts with and responding to inquiries by organizations of public, representational or political nature, and the media.
 In addition, the Communications Team produces and distributes publications such as press releases, the annual report, image brochures or folders.
 It is also in charge of internal communications and digital content management.